Many of us want to be environmentally conscious in our lives; it perhaps makes sense to be equally as conscious about our death.

 Cardboard coffins by “Greenfield Creations,” as well as being affordable, have 90% lower carbon emissions than chipboard.
 They are 100% biodegradable and are made from at least 70% post-consumer waste.
 They also use corn starch glues which are environmentally friendly.
 It is certainly an area that manufacturers are taking seriously.

 It is possible but rather difficult in this country to have a completely green funeral.
-It is however much easier than ever before to make choices which are significantly more environmentally friendly.
+It is however much easier than ever before to make choices that are a lot more environmentally friendly.